 If you decide to invest in mutual funds and want to beat inflation over a period of years, you will need to take some risk by investing in mutual funds that own stocks, because if you are too conservative, you are not likely to achieve a return that exceeds the long-term rate of inflation, especially after income taxes.
 However, if you may need to withdraw some of your money in only a few years, you would be prudent to have an ample funds available in one or more types of short-term investments, such as a money market fund or a short-term bond fund.

-Although stock risk is diversified — and thus reduced at least somewhat — by investing in almost any equity mutual fund, it can be further diversified by making sure that your mutual fund investments represent significant ownership of stocks in three broad sectors: large companies, small companies, and foreign companies.
-(Bond risk, however, would be increased by investing in mutual funds that own bonds of small companies or foreign companies, especially those with low bond ratings or no bond ratings.)
+Stock risk is diversified — and thus reduced at least somewhat — by investing in almost any equity mutual fund However, it can be further diversified by making sure that your mutual fund investments represent significant ownership of stocks in three broad sectors: large companies, small companies, and foreign companies.
+In contrast, bond risk would be increased by investing in mutual funds that own bonds of small companies or foreign companies, especially those with low bond ratings or no bond ratings.

 It is often advantageous to deal with a single mutual fund management company that offers a variety (or “family”) of mutual funds.
 This gives you the freedom to transfer your money easily from one type of mutual fund to another, usually for little or no fee.
 However, every time such a transfer is made for a taxable account, a taxable gain or a loss will need to be recognized, just as if the shares in a fund at one mutual fund management company were being sold and the proceeds were invested in a fund at another mutual fund management company.